KillyMXI/node-html-to-text/README.md

 * [https://www.npmjs.com/package/html-to-text](https://www.npmjs.com/package/html-to-text)
 * `npm install html-to-text`

-In case original package will come back to life - this one will be deprecated.
+The work is going on in the original repo to bring the next major version.
+This fork will be deprecated after that will be shipped.

 Below is untouched original readme.